Éamon Zayed: Libya

 With no further caps at underage level for Ireland, and the chances of him receiving any senior caps looking slim, Zayed declared for Libya in October 2010.
 He received his first call up to the Libyan national team from Brazilian coach, Marcos Paquetá, for an African Cup of Nations qualifier against Zambia in the same month.
 He made his debut a few weeks later in a friendly against Niger.
 After impressing on his debut, Zayed was called up to Libya's 23-man training squad for the 2012 Africa Cup of Nations in November 2011.
 He went on to play in the 2011 Pan Arab Games in Doha, Qatar, gaining three caps against Sudan, Palestine and Jordan.
 He scored his first goal for his country on 4 September 2013 against Equatorial Guinea in an international friendly, scoring the Libyan goal of the 1–1 draw.

 Coaching career

-On 11 August 2021, Zayed was hired as the first ever head coach of Northern Colorado Hailstorm FC, which began playing in USL League One, starting in the 2022 season.
+On 11 August 2021, Zayed was hired as the first-ever head coach of Northern Colorado Hailstorm FC, which began playing in USL League One, starting in the 2022 season.
 He possesses a UEFA "A" coaching license.
 Zayed departed as head coach after the Hailstorm left League One.

-On October 15, 2025, Zayed was announced as the head coach and sporting director of Corpus Christi FC, an expansion team set to join USL League One in the 2026 season.
+On October 15, 2025, Zayed was announced as the head coach and sporting director of Corpus Christi FC, an expansion team that joined USL League One for the 2026 season.

 Personal life

-Eamon's father is Libyan and his mother is Irish.
+Zayed's father is Libyan and his mother is Irish.
 His younger brother has played for UCD in the 2012–13 FAI U19 League.